constantinadrian/gm_v2_unit_test/README.md

         9. Wishlist Page

-            - Where the user can view all the product that they have in their wishlist
+            - Where the user can view all the products that they have on their wishlist

-            - From here the user can go to view each product from wishlist
+            - From here the user can go to view each product from the wishlist

-            - Remove the product from wishlist
+            - Remove the product from the wishlist

         10. Review Page